Accessibility Checklist for Gravity Forms

 • Enhanced User Interface: do not enable the enhanced User Interface for dropdowns.

-• Multi-File Upload: do not enable Multi-File Upload with the File Upload field.
-Using single file upload is ok.
+• Multi-File Upload: Do not enable Multi-File Upload with the File Upload field.
+Using a single file upload is okay.

 Advanced